Mcompetitions/M6-methods/README.md

 ii) Compute RPS and IR for a given evaluation period

 An excel file providing an example of how the RPS and IR can be computed for a dummy submission (similar to the template of the competition).
-The example is given for the first quanrter of the M6 and the pilot phase.
+The example is given for the first quarter of the M6 and the pilot phase.